-This project involves working on your own or in a group on a problem of your own choosing – from your professional or personal life – that centres on making a decision.
+This project involves working on your own or in a group on a problem of your own choosing – from your professional or personal life – that centres on making a decision or performing a Conjoint Analysis.

 The objective is for you to apply the tools and techniques of Multi-Criteria Decision-Making (MCDM, also known as Multi-Criteria Decision Analysis, MCDA) or Conjoint Analysis, as implemented using 1000minds software.
 If appropriate, you might also like to apply things you’re learning in other courses you’re taking.